AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/mapping-panel/functions/date-and-time-functions.md

 This is useful, for example, when you need to change the date format of one app or webservice to that of a connected app or web service in the same scenario.

-For more information, see Date and Text in the article [Item data types in Adobe Workfront Fusion](/help/workfront-fusion/references/mapping-panel/data-types/item-data-types.md).
+For more information, see Date and Text in the article [Item data types](/help/workfront-fusion/references/mapping-panel/data-types/item-data-types.md).

 #### Parameters